-Note that it is also possible to change between some of the major discipline areas such as Mechanical, Mechanical with Aeronautics and Mechanical Engineering with International Study (transfers onto Aero-Mechanical Engineering are not possible).
+Note that it is also possible to change between some of the major discipline areas such as Mechanical Engineering and Mechanical Engineering with International Study (transfers onto Aeroprogrammes are not possible).
 Such major changes are usually only possible in the earlier years of the courses, subject to the related course being available.
 Changes at the end of first year usually present few problems - although are conditional on satisfactory progress.
 Major changes of direction become progressively less viable if delayed (e.g. with Financial Management requires students to take AG151 in year2).